 To deliver the most efficacious services, Hoʻokō LLC has a management, administrative, and clinical team.
 Please see our staff profiles below:

-Kharen Siores is the Office Manager for Ho’okō LLC.
+Kharen Siores is the Billing Manager for Ho’okō LLC.
 She has been doing medical claims and billing since 1994, and had worked for a high volume orthopedic supply company.
 She graduated from Heald College in Medical Office Administration.
 Kharen speaks fluent Tagalog (Filipino).
 She loves to travel and enjoys meeting new people.
 In her spare time, she likes to volunteer her time studying the bible with others.

-Jacob Heffernan, MFT is a Licensed Marriage and Family Therapist.
+Jacob Heffernan, MFT is a Licensed Marriage and Family Therapist and Clinical Supervisor.
 This local boy has over 17 years of experience working in the mental health field with diverse populations and age groups.
 Jacob has served in various roles within the state and private sectors to help people in their homes, communities, residential facilities, and public schools.
 Jacob uses an integrated approach when working with individuals, couples, and families, which typically includes components of Cognitive Behavioral, Gottman Method, Mindfulness, Narrative-Solutions, and Experiential theories.
 He is passionate about strengthening families, couples, and individuals to live healthier and more fulfilling lives.